t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 # Security Considerations

 This draft does not take any posture on the security properties of the different bootstrapping protocols discussed.
-Specific security considerations of bootstrapping protocols are present in the respective specifications.
+Specific security considerations of each protocol is present in the respective specifications.

-Nonetheless, we briefly discuss some important security aspects which are not fully explored in various specifications.

-Firstly, an IoT system may deal with authorization for resources and services separately from initial security setup in terms of timing as well as protocols.
-As an example, two resource-constrained devices A and B may perform mutual authentication using credentials provided by an offline third-party X before device A obtains authorization for running a particular application on device B from an online third-party Y. In some cases, authentication and authorization maybe tightly coupled, e.g., successful authentication also means successful authorization.

-Secondly, initial security setup of IoT devices may be necessary several times during the device lifecycle since keys have limited lifetimes and devices may be lost or resold.
-Protocols and systems must have adequate provisions for revocation and fresh security setup.
-A rerun of the security setup mechanism must be as secure as the initial security setup regardless of whether it is done manually or automatically over the network.

-Lastly, some IoT networks use a common group key for multicast and broadcast traffic.
-As the number of devices in a network increase over time, a common group key may not be scalable and the same network may need to be split into separate groups with different keys.
-Bootstrapping and provisioning protocols may need appropriate mechanisms for identifying and distributing keys to the current member devices of each group.

 # IANA Considerations